abuchanan920/REST-API-Reference-Architecture/README.md

 You can run it manually with `java -jar build/libs/rest-reference-1.0-SNAPSHOT.jar server src/main/resources/sample-config.yml` after compiling with `gradle fatJar` if you prefer.

-The API will be available at http://localhost:8080
+The API endpoint will be available at [http://localhost:8080](http://localhost:8080).

-The API docs will be available at http://localhost:8080/docs/ A computer consumable version of the docs are at http://localhost:8080/api-docs A console with access to the performance metrics, health checks, and thread dumps is at http://localhost:8081
+A console with access to the performance metrics, health checks, and thread dumps is at [http://localhost:8081](http://localhost:8081).

+The API docs will be available at [http://localhost:8080/docs/](http://localhost:8080/docs/).

+A computer consumable version of the docs are at [http://localhost:8080/api-docs](http://localhost:8080/api-docs).

 ## Extended docs